mdadm is a Linux utility used to manage and monitor software RAID devices.

 R‑Studio detects components from mdadm RAIDs and creates those RAIDs automatically.
-At the same time, R‑Studio gives access to the components of those RAIDs (hard drives and images).
+At the same time, R‑Studio gives access to the components of those RAIDs (drives and images).

-If recognized components of a mdadm RAID, including disk images, are added to R‑Studio later, it automatically adds them to their respective mdadm RAID.
+If recognized components of a mdadm RAID, including drive images, are added to R‑Studio later, it automatically adds them to their respective mdadm RAID.

 When an automatically created mdadm RAID is selected, R‑Studio highlights its components.